Fastdruid/ReCDTV/README.md

 26) On page 11 CDAL/AUDR is shown as going to/from page 4,5 while CDAR/AUDL is shown going to/from page 4.
 In reality AUDL/AUDR comes from page 4,5 and CDAR/CDAL goes to page 4
 27) On page 10 U32 is shown (and listed in the spare parts list) as a 3MHz 6525B.
 On all CDTV's seen however a 2MHz 6525A is used.

+## Known issues

+1) The serial->parallel shift register for the subcode is backwards so the CD+G library has to use a lookup table to reverse everything!

 ## Differences from Original

 V1 is intended to be a functional "like for like" copy of a 2.2.1 board.
 It is not a perfect 1:1, locations have been made as close as possible but may differ slightly.
 I cannot guarantee anything that connects between multiple items will fit (eg the ROM developer board).